 Serve with a sprinkle of white sesame seeds over top.

 If using pure cane sugar or other granulated sugar, you may consider mixing with 1 tablespoon warm water so the granules will dissolve completely.

 I like spicy foods but feel free to adjust the amount of peppers to taste.

 I tend to keep my tahini in the refrigerator so mine is always a bit thicker due to being cold, if using room temp tahini you may need less water.
 Keep in mind: If dressing is too thin, add more tahini.
 If dressing it too thick, add a tad more water until desired consistency.

 A note on the dressing: I found it was a bit sweet as I was mixing and tasting it.
-I worried that even 2 teaspoons was too much sugar but once the salad was completed it was perfect and not sweet at all.
+I worried that even 2 teaspoons was too much sugar but once the coleslaw was completed it was perfect and not sweet at all.
 Keep that in mind when tasting the dressing and adjusting, you may feel something is off but once it all comes together the results are delicious!
 Add more vinegar for extra tang.

 Recipe can easily be cut in half.